tups/PHP-I18N/README.md

 ### Extracting and updating translatable strings

-In order to extract all translatable strings from your PHP files, you can use the built-in tool for this task:
+In order to extract all translatable strings from your PHP files, you can use the built-in tool for this task.
+Again, make sure to pay attention to the exact syntax of the locale names used by your *operating system*, especially with hyphens, underscores and suffixes, e.g. `en-US` vs `en_US`.
+If you are not sure, check the output of the `locale -a` command on the CLI again.

 ```bash
 # For the `mr-IN` locale, with the default directory, with the default domain, and with fuzzy matching